A curiously slowly mixing Markov chain: Background

 \subsection{Some uses for the eigenvectors}

 The bounds for $\chi_x^2(\ell)$ above show an example calculation where ``the eigenvectors can be used for something.''
 When studying convergence of a Markov chain, it can also be informative to see how certain key features of that chain converge.
 We show now in several examples how the explicit form of our eigenvectors $f_S$ can be useful for such questions.
-(And we also note that the algebraic approach of \cref{schurweylsection} relies heavily on the expressions for the $f_S$s as well.)

 One natural statistic on binary strings is the number of \textit{alternations} $T(x)$ (that is, the count of adjacent differing coordinates); for example, $T(011011) = 3$.
 The celebrated work of Tversky and Kahneman \cite{misperceptionchance} on misperceptions of chance applies to the way we view the ``hot hand'' in basketball games \cite{hothand}, the effect of weather on arthritis pain \cite{weathereffect}, and many other examples.
 All of these misperceptions happen because most people think that a random sequence should have very many alternations and no long runs of zeros or ones.